calabash/calabash-android/documentation/ruby_api.md

 Which uses content descriptions, ids or texts.
 This form is so common that there is a short-hand for it: `tap`:

     irb(main):038:0> tap 'Save'

+For flexibility you can also pass in a hash representation of a view and the the touch event will be calculated based on those values and no query will be executed. `touch` will also accept a list of hashes in which case Calabash will touch the first one view in the list.

+The following are all equivalent

+    touch("button index:0")
+    touch("button")
+    touch(query("button index:0"))
+    touch(query("button").first)
+    touch(query("button"))

 # Screenshot